-Tropical Storm Bertha forms off South Carolina coast, heavy rainfall expected in Carolinas, Virginia
+Tropical Storm Bertha makes landfall in South Carolina, heavy rain in store for Carolinas, Virginia

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-The second named storm of the 2020 Atlantic hurricane season formed Wednesday, days before the storm season officially kicks off.
+The second named storm of the 2020 Atlantic hurricane season formed Wednesday and quickly made landfall, days before the storm season officially kicks off.

-The U.S. National Hurricane Center in Miami said that Tropical Storm Bertha is about 30 miles east-southeast of Charleston, S.C.
-As of 8:30 a.m.
-EDT, the storm was moving northwest at 9 mph, with maximum sustained winds of 45 mph.
+The U.S. National Hurricane Center in Miami said that Tropical Storm Bertha is about 20 miles east of Charleston, S.C.
+As of 9:30 a.m.
+EDT, the storm was moving northwest at 9 mph after making landfall along the South Carolina coast, with maximum sustained winds of 50 mph.

 "It's a tiny system, so it had time to strengthen over the Gulf Stream," Fox News senior meteorologist Janice Dean said Wednesday on "Fox & Friends."